paulovap/paulovap.github.io/_posts/2021-02-06-flexbuffers-kotlin-mpp-part-i.md

 draft: false
 ---

-The objective of the post is to collect some notes about the implementation details and usage of Flexbuffers using Kotlin Multiplatform, and reason about where FlexBuffers can be a good replacement for our good old schemaless champion JSON.
+The objective of this series of posts is to collect some notes about the implementation details and usage of Flexbuffers using Kotlin Multiplatform, and reason about where FlexBuffers can be a good replacement for our good old schemaless champion JSON.

 Since I've written the [Java port](https://github.com/google/flatbuffers/blob/master/java/com/google/flatbuffers/FlexBuffers.java) as well, so it is a good opportunity to compare and see where Kotlin can make our life easier when compared to Java.

-This is part one of a series of posts with a few more planned, and the library itself is not yet distributed over maven, but you can check out not on [google/flatbuffers](https://github.com/google/flatbuffers/tree/master/kotlin).
-The API is still being ironed out and I hope those posts help giving feedback and make the library better.
+This is part one of a series of posts with a few more planned, and the library itself is not yet distributed over maven, but you can check out on [google/flatbuffers](https://github.com/google/flatbuffers/tree/master/kotlin).
+The API is still being ironed out and I hope those posts help attract feedback and suggestions to make the library better.

 <a name="whatis"></a>